Michael Morales, CPI

 A home inspection is a limited visual, functional, non-invasive inspection, conducted for a fee and including the preparation of a home inspection report of the accessible elements of the following systems and components of a residential building: structural, exterior, roofing, plumbing, electrical, heating, cooling, interior, insulation and ventilation, fireplaces and solid fuel burning appliances, but excluding recreational facilities and outbuildings other than garages or carports.
 The purpose of the home inspection is to identify and report on material defects found in those systems and components.
 A material defect is a specific issue with a system or component of a residential property that may have a significant, adverse impact on the value of the property, or that poses an unreasonable risk to people.
 The fact that a system or component is near, at, or beyond the end of its normal, useful life is not, in itself, a material defect of the dwelling and does not include decorative, stylistic, cosmetic, or aesthetic aspects of any system, structure or component.
 Accessible means available for visual inspection without requiring the moving of personal property, dismantling, destructive measures, or any action which will likely involve risk to persons or property.

 Unless otherwise inconsistent with this Agreement or not possible, INSPECTOR agrees to perform the inspection in accordance with the current Standards of Practice of the International Association of Certified Home Inspectors (“InterNACHI”) posted at http://www.nachi.org/sop.htm.
 Although INSPECTOR agrees to follow InterNACHI’s Standards of Practice, CLIENT understands that these standards contain limitations, exceptions, and exclusions.
 CLIENT understands that InterNACHI is not a party to this Agreement and has no control over INSPECTOR or representations made by INSPECTOR and does not supervise INSPECTOR.
 CLIENT understands that this inspection is not an environmental survey and is not intended to detect, identify, disclose or report on the presence of any actual or potential environmental concerns or hazards in the air, water, soil or building materials.
 Such environmental concerns and hazards include, but are not limited to: asbestos, radon, lead, urea formaldehyde, mold mildew, fungus, odors, noise, toxic or flammable chemicals, water or air quality, PCB’s or other toxins, electromagnetic fields, underground storage tanks, proximity to toxic waste sites, carbon monoxide, the presence of or any hazards associated with the use of Chinese drywall at the property, any adverse conditions which may affect the property, including conditions due to the installation of suspect stucco/synthetic stucco and/or EIFS, or any other environmental or health hazards.
-Also excluded are inspections of and on swimming pools, wells, septic systems, security, phone, cable, central vacuum systems, water softeners or filter systems, sprinkler systems, fire and safety equipment and the presence or absence of rodents, termites, insect or any type of pest infestation.
+Also excluded are inspections of and on swimming pools, spas and heating systems, wells, septic systems, security, phone, cable, central vacuum systems, water softeners or filter systems, sprinkler systems, fire and safety equipment and the presence or absence of rodents, termites, insect or any type of pest infestation.
 CLIENT understands that INSPECTOR is not responsible for and will not report on any compliance with applicable building codes and is not a certification for past or present government codes or regulations of any kind.

 The inspection and report are for the use of CLIENT only, who gives INSPECTOR permission to discuss observations with real estate agents, owners, repair persons, and other interested parties.
 INSPECTOR shall be the sole owner of the report and all rights to it.
 INSPECTOR accepts no responsibility for use or misinterpretation by third parties, and third parties who rely on it in any way do so at their own risk and release INSPECTOR (including employees and business entities) from any liability whatsoever.
 INSPECTOR’S inspection of the property and the report are in no way a guarantee or warranty, express or implied, regarding the future use, operability, habitability or suitability of the home/building or its components.
 All warranties, express or implied, including warranties of merchantability and fitness for a particular purpose, are expressly excluded to the fullest extent allowed by law.